Mission:

 “We are all broken…that is how the light gets in.” - Hemingway

 The two most important risk factors are genetics and the age at which a person starts to use drugs/alcohol.
 The younger the person, the more vulnerable the brain.
 Scientists estimate that genetics accounts for roughly half a person’s likelihood of developing SUD.
 So, sharing with our children whether or not they are genetically vulnerable could be a life-altering conversation.
-Prevention education is creating a new social norm that ALL TEENS DON’T use drugs and alcohol and that delaying use for all youth is the safest path.
+Prevention education is creating a new social norm that ALL TEENS DON’T use drugs and alcohol, and that delaying use for all youth is the safest path.

 Community Living Above (CLA), whose original name was West Linn Community Task Force, came together in 2011 when parents expressed concerns about teen drug/alcohol use.